 The Board will have at all times an Audit Committee, a Compensation Committee, a Governance Committee, and a Contingency Committee.
 All of the members of these committees will be independent directors under the criteria established by relevant law and NYSE listing rules.

-Committee members will be appointed by the Board upon recommendation of the Governance Committee with consideration of the desires of individual directors.
-It is the sense of the Board that consideration should be given to rotating committee members periodically, but the Board does not feel that rotation should be mandated as policy.
+Committee Chairs and committee members will be appointed by the Board upon recommendation of the Governance Committee with consideration of the desires of individual directors.
+It is the sense of the Board that consideration should be given to rotating committee Chairs and committee members periodically, but the Board does not feel that rotation should be mandated as policy.

 The need for other committees may evolve over time and the Board will initiate discussion in this area as appropriate.
 Each committee of the Board will have a written charter that complies with relevant law and NYSE listing rules.
 The charters will set forth the purposes and responsibilities of the committees, as well as qualifications for committee membership, procedures for committee member appointment and removal, committee operations and committee reporting to the Board.